stallman-j/LaTekonomer/README.md

 ## Installation

 Your prerequisites and installation steps will depend on how you're anticipating you'll use these templates.
 Let's go through the three main ways of doing this.
-There are tons of tutorials out there.
-This is just what has worked well for me.
+There are tons of tutorials out there; this is just what has worked well for me.

 ### Copying the LaTekonomer Overleaf Template